david-serrano/AndroidAssetImporter/README.md

 # AndroidAssetImporter
 An Android Studio plugin designed to facilitate importing assets into your Android project in an easy and painless manner.
 No more copy and pasting!
+Find out more from the [Intellij Plugin Repo](https://plugins.jetbrains.com/plugin/8023)
 #Usage
 - Select an Android Project top level folder
 - Select a folder with appropriate assets, following the agreed naming convention.